Holger Regenbrecht

 Matt was a research assistant and PhD student working with Tobias and Holger on the topic of telepresence and radiometric corrected HMDs.

 Jacob Young was a PhD student working on mobile telepresence solutions.
 His PhD thesis is titled "Removing spatial boundaries in immersive mobile communications” where he prototypically developed novel mobile or wearable telepresence solutions that do required specifically prepared environments to work.
-Jacob is now a postdoctoral fellow at Victoria University, Wellington.
+Jacob is now back working in the lab as a Postdoctoral Fellow after a brief stint at Te Herenga Waka - Victoria University of Wellington.

 Lewis was a PhD student co-supervised by Tobias together with Stefanie Zollmann, Jonathan Ventura (Calipoly) and Steven Mills.
 Lewis was working on exploring Augmented Reality to extend the experience of live sport events with a specific focus in tracking in challenging environments.